The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe

 \subsection{Identification and robustness of halo associations}

 We seek objects that recur across the \manticorelocal\ posterior in consistent locations and masses.
-An \textit{association} is defined as a set of $z=0$ central haloes from different posterior realizations that correspond to the same underlying physical object.
+An \textit{association} is defined as a set of $z=0$ central haloes from different posterior realizations that represent the same inferred galaxy cluster, i.e.\ the cluster-scale structure that the Bayesian reconstruction places at a given location across multiple posterior samples.
 Associations are identified by clustering haloes in Eulerian space, with each posterior realization contributing at most one \textit{member halo} to any given association (this term does not imply a satellite or subhalo; it simply denotes the single representative halo from that realization).
-For example, the Coma cluster association comprises the specific Coma-like halo identified in each of the 80 posterior realizations---though their precise positions and masses vary slightly due to posterior uncertainty, they cluster together in space and are recognized as counterparts to the same observed system.